Länderkammer

-The Chamber of States (Länderkammer) was the upper chamber of the bicameral legislature of the German Democratic Republic (East Germany) from its founding in 1949 until 1952, at which time it was largely sidelined, when the five Länder (states) of East Germany ceased to exist and were replaced with smaller administrative regions.
+The Länderkammer (lit.
+'Chamber of States') was the upper chamber of the bicameral legislature of the German Democratic Republic (East Germany) from its founding in 1949 until 1952, at which time it was largely sidelined, when the five Länder (states) of East Germany ceased to exist and were replaced with smaller administrative regions.
 The Chamber of States itself was dissolved on 8 December 1958.
-The lower chamber, which continued in existence until German reunification in 1990, was the People's Chamber (Volkskammer).
+The lower chamber, which continued in existence until German reunification in 1990, was the Volkskammer (People's Chamber).

-In the Federal Republic of Germany the expression Länderkammer is sometimes used to denote the Bundesrat although it is not legally classified as a legislative chamber.
+In the Federal Republic of Germany the expression Länderkammer is sometimes used to denote the Bundesrat, although it is not classified as a legislative chamber of a bicameral legislature, but one of two unicameral legislative bodies.

 A Session of the Länderkammer in 1958.
 The Minister of the Interior Karl Maron is speaking.